 This is a big problem in the Rails ecosystem where lots of gems will bake support in for a major release of Rails but might hide it in a branch like

 rails5.
-So not only do they not release a version that's compatible on RubyGems, their master version might not work either.
+So not only do they not release a version that's compatible on RubyGems, their controller version might not work either.

 The sooner you release a version that works with a major dependency update, the sooner your users can try it out and report back any problems to either your gem or the dependency.